 ** This is part 1 of a 4-part series, Who Would Jesus Shoot?
 Read part 2 here. **

-My brother, the illustrious Jordan Bowser, esq., asked me to write an article for his blog.
+My brother asked me to write an article for his blog.
 I’m not much of a writer, nor do I think I have any profound insights into this incredibly polarizing and emotionally loaded topic that have not already been addressed by many great thinkers and doers throughout history (Yeshua, Rumi, Martin Luther King Jr., Mohandas K. Gandhi, Dietrich Bonheoffer, Shane Claiborne, Greg Boyd, Chief Ouray, etc).

 I will be the first to admit that the idea of putting my beliefs and experiences on an online, public forum, scares the crap out of me.
 I rarely engage in discussions or controversial conversations online, as I believe there is little actual exchange of ideas and relationship over forums of this nature, and people tend to become very hurt, angry, and hurtful online.
 I have two major goals for this series of posts, and I would love for you to participate in them with me.